tj-kim/DataScience16CTW/README.md

 alg_finalized_1_1.ipynb : Ipython notebook with walkthrough and documentation on algorithms used to filter out colleges through user preference input.

+majoroveryears: Ipython notebook with data exploration and visualization of colleges over the years.
+There is a focus on growth and decline of college major rates throughout the years.
+Although we altered our minimum viable product, we still wanted to stay loyal to our original goal and graph data on axis.

 ### Py Files

 college.py: Equivalent to alg_finalized_1_1 except put into a py file.
 This allows other py files to import it and use it.
 Holds algorithms that filters colleges out based upon user input.